Bischoff/wozmania/docs/usage.md

 1. Assemble WozMania by running the command `./assemble.sh`.
-2. Download to the same directory a file that contains the Apple ][ ROM; it must be named `APPLE2.ROM` and contain the last 20,480 bytes of the memory.
+2. Download to the same directory a file that contains the ROM of the Apple ][ and that must be named `APPLE2.ROM`.
 3. Run the emulator with the command `./wozmania`.
 4. To exit the emulator, press F4.

+WozMania emulates only the hardware of an Apple ][+.
+It is therefore recommended to use the ROM of that model (20,480 bytes long).

 <a name="keyboard"/>